white-lab/protocols/protocols/ripa_lysis.md

 7. Use cell scraper to lift cells off the plate.
     * Keep plate tilted and allow lysis buffer to pool at the bottom.
 8. Transfer lysate to labeled tube.
-9. Store lysates in the -80 °C freezer.
+9. Store lysates in the -80°C freezer.